Corrected QT Interval Calculator

 💡 Clinical Recommendation (QRS > 120 ms):

-The presence of an intraventricular conduction defect (such as left/right bundle branch block or pacemaker pacing) artificially prolongs the global QT interval.
-Standard formulas are heavily biased.
-It is recommended to use the Rautaharju (2004) or Bogossian (2014) model, which integrates the widened depolarization to estimate the true ventricular repolarization time.
+The presence of an intraventricular conduction defect artificially prolongs the global QT interval.
+Standard equations are heavily biased.
+It is highly recommended to use advanced formulas like Rautaharju (2004) or Bogossian (2014).

 Bazett (1920)